Central idea: God’s justice and mercy. Doctrine: The message of the Last Judgment. Practical application: Conversion and penance.

-- This is why a daily examination of conscience and frequent confession are essential.
+- This is why a daily examination of conscience and frequent confession are essential for all of us.

-- Priests: Preach the reality of sin and hell.
+- Preach the reality of sin and hell.

-- Priests: Preach the remedy of the Sacrament of Penance.
+- Preach the remedy of the Sacrament of Penance.

-- Priests: Put yourself into the confessional so people can get this medicine!
+- Put yourself into the confessional so people can get this medicine!

 The Homiletic Directory offers the following themes and Catechism points for the Sixteenth Sunday in Ordinary Time: